-Criteria for Candidacy: Successful candidates for emeritus faculty status will have:

-- 1. At least 10 years of continuous full-time employment at the University of Louisville prior to retirement. - 2.
-An outstanding record of one or more of the following: - a. scholarly achievement commensurate with national and international standards within the candidate's specific discipline - b. teaching and educational contributions - c. service to the department, college, or university well beyond normal expectations
+- (1) Criteria for Candidacy: Successful candidates for emeritus faculty status will have: - a) At least 10 years of continuous full-time employment at the University prior to retirement; and - b) An outstanding record of one or more of the following: - 1.
+Scholarly achievement commensurate with national and international standards within the candidate's specific discipline; - 2.
+Teaching and educational contributions; or - 3.
+Service to the Department, College, or University well beyond normal expectations.